-Other noteworthy features retained from the 14th edition are the extensive (updated) bibliography of books in English; a glossary containing definitions of and page references for italicized terms introduced in both the printed and online texts; and a complete museum index, now housed online only, listing all illustrated artworks by their present location.
-The host of state-of-the-art online resources accompanying the 15th edition are enumerated on page xx).
+Other noteworthy features retained from the 15th edition are the extensive (updated) bibliography of books in English; a glossary containing definitions of all italicized terms introduced in both the printed and online texts; and a complete museum index listing all illustrated artworks by their present location.
+The host of state-of-the-art resources in the 16th edition version of MindTap for Art through the Ages are enumerated on page xxix).